IRS Whistleblower Program

 Return to top ↑

 Speak to a IRS Whistleblower Attorney

 This description of the elements and procedures of the IRS Whistleblower Program is general in nature.
 The IRS Whistleblower Program and the law surrounding it is complex.
-The whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of state and federal whistleblower laws.
+The top whistleblower attorneys of Constantine Cannon understand the complicated, constantly changing landscape of state and federal whistleblower laws.
 If you would like more information or would like to speak to a member of Constantine Cannon’s whistleblower lawyer team, please Contact us for a Confidential Consultation.